How to set up a Slicing Pie company and save yourselves tax

 9 And because we’re anal like that and thought it would be good for our own setup, our Slicing Pie documents also include pre-emption rights, tag-along and drag-along rights so that restrictions continue if your grunt fund automatically splits because it is profitable.

 Editor’s note: We originally published this post on 8 August 2016, and we update it from time to time, e.g. when tax rates change.
-We last updated it on 5 April 2023 to reflect new tax rates effective for the 2023/24 tax year.
+We last updated it on 31 October 2024 to reflect new 2024/25 tax rates announced in the October 2024 Budget.

 About the Authors